 If you’re not happy with our response to your query, the next step is to contact our CEO at firstname.lastname@example.org

 Please include your contact details and address.
 Then, explain what’s happened and add any background information, in particular any communications regarding the issue.

-Tim will look into the case and do all he can to solve the problem.
-If a solution still can’t be reached, Tim will write to you explaining our position – this is known as a ‘deadlock letter’.
+Gail will look into the case and do all she can to solve the problem.
+If a solution still can’t be reached, Gail will write to you explaining our position – this is known as a ‘deadlock letter’.